 Using mulch

-Apply 1–2 inches of organic mulch, like shredded leaves or straw, after sowing seeds.
-This helps keep the soil moist and prevents crusting on the surface.
-It also keeps temperatures steady during germination for a faster start.
+Apply 1–2 inches of organic mulch, such as shredded leaves or straw, after sowing the seeds.
+This helps keep the soil moist and prevents surface crusting.
+It also maintains steady temperatures during germination, resulting in a faster start.

 Make sure seedlings have emerged first so they don’t get smothered.

-After frost, add 18 inches of shredded leaves to overwinter carrots in the ground.
-Mulching stops sunscald on carrot shoulders and reduces weeds that compete for nutrients.
+After frost, add 18 inches of shredded leaves to the ground to overwinter carrots.
+Mulching prevents sunscald on carrot shoulders and reduces weed competition for nutrients.
 Organic mulches slowly break down, adding nutrients back into the soil while improving drainage.

-Rub off old mulch in spring to let the soil warm up quickly for healthy growth.
+Remove old mulch in spring to allow the soil to warm up quickly, promoting healthy growth.

 Safe hand-weeding

 Weeding works best after rain or watering when the soil is soft.
 Remove weeds early, especially during the first month, before they flower and spread seeds.
-Adding mulch can help reduce weed growth and lower how often you need to weed manually.
+Adding mulch can help reduce weed growth and lower the frequency of manual weeding.

 Protecting Carrots from Pests and Diseases